 We would like to use the algorithm's predictions to learn more about the decision-making process that governs the nomination of corporate directors.
-For that purpose, we study the importance of characteristics that our algorithm uses to predict a given director's performance when she joins a given board.
-We use SHAP values to quantify the contribution of each feature to predicting director performance.
-SHAP values capture the marginal contribution of each feature.
-They can be computed for each observation, i.e. each individual prediction.
-This improves the model's transparency (local interpretability) as it shows which variables were instrumental in generating a specific prediction.
-SHAP values for each feature can be averaged across observations in order to improve the global interpretability of the model.
-This produces a ranking of variables to understand which contribute the most to the predictions, across observations.
+For that purpose, we examine the importance of characteristics that our algorithm uses to predict a given director's performance.
+We use SHAP values to quantify the marginal contribution of each feature to predicting director performance.
+A features' SHAP values can be computed for each observation, i.e. each individual prediction, to improve the model's transparency (local interpretability).
+This approach is helpful as it shows which variables were instrumental in generating a specific prediction.
+Additionally, SHAP values for each feature can be averaged across observations.
+This analysis produces a ranking of variables to understand which contribute the most to the model's output (average across observations) - i.e. improve the global interpretability of the model.